 I've found far less overlap between BritBox and other services, but as with anything, that could change.

 The Short Answer: What Should I Choose, Acorn TV or BritBox?

 Like we said in the beginning, it really depends on your situation, and no matter what we recommend, it's very possible your decision will boil down to one or two shows that one service has and the other doesn't.
 If you're into Emmerdale or EastEnders, for example, BritBox is definitely the service for you.
 Still, here are some general guidelines to help you decide between Acorn TV and BritBox.

 Note: All stated program availability is based on what was current in June 2020.
 Please check the programming links I've provided above to see what's currently on offer if you're reading this much later.

 You Should Get Acorn TV If…

-- If you're newer to British TV and you want a great introduction to many of the most popular, current shows that are loved stateside
+- If you're new to British TV and you want a great introduction to many of the most popular, current shows that are loved stateside

-- If you're a die-hard Doc Martin, Midsomer Murders, or Vera fan (especially if you don’t have Netflix, which also carries Midsomer Murders and Doc Martin)
+- If you're a die-hard Doc Martin, Midsomer Murders, or Agatha Raisin fan

 - If the slightly lower price matters, definitely go for Acorn TV – plenty of great content here at a slightly lower price

-- If you enjoy the occasional Canadian or Australia show in the mix, go with Acorn TV
+- If you enjoy the occasional Canadian, Australian, or European show in the mix, go with Acorn TV

 You Should Get BritBox If…